ForeignVisitor/BrainMRIExplorer/README.md

 ### 3. Extra folders

-Follow the link https,,,,, and download the folder named "extract_me_in_backend.rar".
+Follow the link https://drive.google.com/file/d/1R7nny3jZ73KiY4kJPrDG-O6sZaLv04j7/view?usp=sharing and download the folder named "extract_me_in_backend.rar".
 Then extract it and make sure its contents are in the /backend/ directory as the name states.

 ## 🧪 Usage

-1. Upload a full brain MRI volume (`.h5`)
+1. Upload a full brain MRI volume (`.h5`), you can check backend/data/combined_volumes for examples of data
 2. Or select a demo volume from the dropdown for instant demo
 3. Navigate through slices and adjust contrast as desired
 4. View AI-detected anomalies and region-based findings